 If long-distance hiking is not your style, explore Eungella and the Mackay Highlands in your vehicle.
 A network of quiet gravel tracks will give you a different view of rainforest, open woodland and dry open country.

 View the Journeys—Drives page for more information about recommended drives.

-Day visitors must bring their own rubbish bags as no bins are provided in the picnic areas.
-All rubbish (including food scraps) must be carried out.
+Day visitors must bring their own drinking water or treat water before drinking and cooking.
+All rubbish (including food scraps) must be carried out―no bins are provided.

-Finch Hatton Gorge: parking, toilets and two walking tracks.
+Finch Hatton Gorge: has parking, toilets and two walking tracks.